 “Over 20% of patients never follow up on their doctor visits.
 And only 50% actually follow the doctor’s instructions.”

 A lack of integrated EHRs hurts patient experience across the board.
 Not only are patients subjected to repeatedly giving their information, but they could miss essential details that affect the nature of their diagnosis or treatment.
 Additionally, patients need to be able to access their own info to take more control of their health.

-Healthcare systems, such as ones that integrate with Epic, can empower patients and healthcare systems by providing the information they need when they need it.
+Healthcare systems, such as ones that integrate with an EHR, can empower patients and healthcare systems by providing the information they need when they need it.
 Inadequate interoperability gets in the way of collaboration and innovation in so many ways.
 Missing information makes it harder for clinicians to realize key insights and make more informed, data-based deductions about patient communities.
 The overall quality of healthcare is stunted when healthcare providers can’t access essential patient information.

 Arcweb has experience with developing interoperable software platforms and understands the importance of information sharing.
 In our white paper, we’ll demonstrate how improving aspects of interoperability like data sharing, data portability, and ease of access can enhance the healthcare space.
 Without interoperability, we’re missing out on a world of potential and blocking innovation that could help patient communities immensely.

 What You’ll Learn